 Global Insolvency Practice Course

-INSOL International is delighted to confirm that applications for the 2023/24 in-person Global Insolvency Practice Course will open on 14 July 2023 and will remain open until 30 September 2023 (or until the course is full and we close applications).
-The course will commence on 1 October 2023 and Module A will take place in London from 29 November to 1 December 2023.
-A downloadable brochure for the 2023/24 course is available below (click on the blue button).
+INSOL International is delighted to confirm that applications for the 2024 / 2025 in-person Global Insolvency Practice Course will open on 24 June 2024 and will remain open until 30 August 2024 (or until the course is full and we close applications).
+The course will commence on 1 September 2024 and Module A will take place in London from 22 October – 24 October 2024.

 About the Global Insolvency Practice Course